Kaden-Martin/39Ar_TMM_Results/README.md

 This repository holds the model results and plotting/analysis scripts for the manuscript:

+K. C. Martin, S. Khatiwala, G. Gebbie, S. Shackleton, W. Smethie, W. Aeschbach, A. Seltzer.
 "The fingerprint of overturning circulation on 39Ar"
-K. C. Martin, S. Khatiwala, G. Gebbie, S. Shackleton, W. Smethie, W. Aeschbach, A. Seltzer

 Submitted to Geophysical Research Letters.